This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 Cohort | R | NP | NP | NP | NP | NP | NP | NP |

-The Measure resource then identifies specific named expressions within the referenced primary measure library that define the criteria for each population.
+The Measure resource identifies specific named expressions within the referenced primary measure library that define the criteria for each population.
 For example, the following fragment illustrates the population criteria definitions for the CMS146 measure example:

 <population>